merthidayetoglu/CommBench/verification/rebuttal_PPoPP24.md

 #### Q2: Expand on the terminology used in Section 5.1.3: Equation 1.

 We will expand the terminology for the measurement payload (5.1.3).

+### Q3: Will your benchmarking tool be made publicly available?

+CommBench is publicly available and open source.
+We will include the link in the final version.